Who Is Most Commonly Responsible for Sexual Assault?

 Taking Action and Moving Forward

 Survivors of sexual assault should know what rights they have to hold their attacker fully accountable for their actions.
-At Breit Biniazan, we give survivors a voice so they can take action, pursuing justice and putting their best interests forward.
+At Breit Biniazan, we give survivors a voice so they can take action, pursue justice and put their best interests forward.

 By taking action, we can seek the closure our clients need, as well as help prevent others from becoming victims.
 Trust us to be by your side every step of the way.